-No one wants to spend a lot of time outdoors anymore because of pesky bugs flying around your head and buzzing in your ear.
-It’s a good thing that there is now a solution for that.
+No one wants to spend much time outdoors anymore because of pesky bugs flying around your head and buzzing in your ear.
+So it’s good that there is now a solution for that.

 Bugs are generally attracted to light.

-They are somehow drawn to anything that is bright and glowing.
-So far, there has been no discovery so far of a light that repels bugs altogether.
+They are somehow drawn to anything bright and glowing.
+But, so far, there has been no discovery of a light that repels bugs altogether.

-However, there are lights or light colors that do not attract so much.
-A few examples are LED fairy lights, LED lanterns, yellow compact fluorescent lights, Edison lamps, rope lights, yellow bug lights, and halogen bulb lights with yellow tints.
+However, lights or light colors do not attract so much.
+A few examples are LED fairy lights, lanterns, yellow compact fluorescent lights, Edison lamps, rope lights, yellow bug lights, and halogen bulb lights with yellow tints.

-Your patio needs good lighting that does not attract too much flying pests so you can really enjoy the space and make the most out of your patio experience the way it was truly meant to be enjoyed.
-It’s important that you know the difference between the types of lights that we mentioned before especially if you do not like spraying insect repellant sprays all the time.
+Your patio needs good lighting that does not attract too many flying pests, so you can enjoy the space and make the most out of your patio experience the way it was meant to be enjoyed.
+You must know the difference between the types of lights that we mentioned before, especially if you do not like spraying insect repellant sprays all the time.